 Candace R. Craig

-I specialize in developmental, line editing, and formatting academic essays, dissertations, and monographs in the fields of education, the social sciences, and in the humanities.
-I offer meticulous line editing in memoir, fiction, and creative nonfiction.
+I specialize in the substantive editing of academic essays, dissertations, and monographs in the fields of education, the social sciences, and in the humanities.
+I offer developmental, line, and copy editing in works of fiction and creative nonfiction.

 I am an adjunct professor of English and a veteran secondary-school teacher.
 In 2019 I won a grant from the National Endowment for the Humanities (NEH) to study film adaptation.
-My publications include both critical and creative nonfiction essays, several literature guides for English teachers, and a co-authored a book on the films of David Lynch (Lexington Books, an imprint of Rowman & Littlefield).
-My essay on The Tree of Life will be published in 2023 in Life Above the Clouds: Philosophy in the Films of Terrence Malick (SUNY).
+I also have professional training in both developmental and line editing of fiction.
+My publications include both critical and creative nonfiction essays (for which I was nominated “Best of the Net”), several literature guides for English teachers, and a co-authored book on the films of David Lynch (Lexington Books, an imprint of Rowman & Littlefield).
+My essay on The Tree of Life was published in 2023 in Life Above the Clouds: Philosophy in the Films of Terrence Malick (SUNY).
 I am also fluent in the language of puppy jive, which I practice everyday with my beloved bearded collie, Oberon (Obi).

 James D. Reid